williamDalston/schrodingers-cat-website/content/articles/qc-opinion-003.md

 What's next for quantum consciousness research?
 Where is the field heading?
 What breakthroughs might we see in 2025 and beyond?

-Based on insights from philosopher Kelvin McQueen and current research trends, here are predictions for where quantum consciousness research is heading—from experimental tests to theoretical breakthroughs to philosophical debates.
+Based on insights from philosopher Kelvin McQueen and current research trends, here are predictions for where quantum consciousness research is heading from experimental tests to theoretical breakthroughs to philosophical debates.

 ## Experimental Breakthroughs